memgraph/docs/user_technical/open-cypher.md

 language reference as possible, we had to make some changes to enhance the user experience.

-#### Symbolic Names

-We don't allow symbolic names (variables, label names...) to be openCypher keywords (WHERE, MATCH, COUNT, SUM...).

 #### Unicode Codepoints in String Literal

 Use `\u` followed by 4 hex digits in string literal for UTF-16 codepoint and